wp-plugins/best-of-comments/readme.txt

 == Changelog ==

+= 1.2 =
+* Discovered a function call that allowed other plugins that alter the content to possibly interfere with the display of featured comments.

 = 1.1 =
 * Removed an unnecessary variable reference and made the labels function as buttons when selecting comments to feature.